 We are an inclusive, friendly and welcoming research centre, where staff and postgraduate students are supported in their research, study and professional development.
 We meet regularly as a Centre group, and have a programme of events throughout the year that includes seminars, writing retreats and socials.
 We really welcome enquiries from prospective PhD students whose research interests may be a good fit with our ethos and interests.

-See the latest news from the Centre including mentions in the press, research findings, publications, project updates and more.
+See the latest news from the Centre including research findings, publications, project updates and more.